Should I Move To

 Share of residents 25+ with a bachelor's degree or higher.

-Bowling Green's composite cost-of-living index sits at 83 (US average = 100), placing it in the very affordable tier.
-At $931/month median rent against $47,118 median household income, residents spend about 24% of household income on rent — within the standard 30% rule of thumb.
-Median home value is $215,300.
+Bowling Green's composite cost-of-living index lands at 81 (100 = US average), which puts it in the very affordable band.
+At $931/mo against $47,118 in median household income, the typical renter spends about 24% of income on housing — right inside the standard 30%-of-income guideline.
+Median home value sits around $215,300.

 Verdict by lifestyle profile — same data, different priorities.